flancian/garden/burn burn burn.md

   - If you have to burn,
     - Burn kindly.
   - If I can't be a candle,
-    - I'll be a spaceship.
+    - I'll be that spaceship.